alanmolnar/codehills-kickstarter/README.md

 - ThemeSetup, Taxonomy class added
 - CSS styles for dd() function added back to the main functions file
 - Added page header settings to the theme header template part
+- Folder /includes moved to the theme root